Illustration of a residential townhouse in central London

 Ottilie S. - London, UK (Borderline Personality Disorder, Self-Harm)

-Teenagers playing a game in an experiential group in the park
+Teenagers playing a game together in a park

-Young adults cooking in group life skills porgramme
+Young adults cooking together as part of a life skills programme

 Building Something Different

 We believe every young person deserves the chance to heal and learn the skills to lead a happy and fulfilling life.
 In the UK, there is a critical lack of provision for teenagers and young adults who need support with their mental health, recovery, and personal development.
-We founded Lions Campus to address this gap, creating a residential programme that offers young people a safe, nurturing environment where they can build resilience, rediscover purpose, and prepare for a bright future.
+We founded Lions Campus to address this gap, creating a residential programme that offers young people a structured and supportive environment where they can build resilience, rediscover purpose, and prepare for a bright future.

 Over time, we have grown our services to include both residential and day programmes, accommodating the diverse needs of young people at different stages of their journey.
 Together with leading professionals in recovery, mental health, and education, we provide a unique bridge to lasting wellbeing.